732911129/samples/PROGRESS.md

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

-## Todo Friday / Saturday / Sunday
+## Todo from Monday

-  - Finish for Monday.
+  - Finish for this week.
   - Implement back end.
   - Render HTML on server using minidom.
   - Update styles so that it can work with no javascript.